Locations of Geosynchronous Satellites

 Updated diagram showing locations of Earth's fleet of geosynchronous satellites.

-Have a look at a higher resolution pdf version.
+Have a look at a higher resolution PDF version.